AshishSinha5/AshisSInha5.github.io/_posts/2023-07-13-huberLLM-Retrieval-Augmented-LLM-for-Huberman-Podcast.md

 ## LLM

 Here as well `Langchain` provides capabilities to integrate with multiple organizations providing LLMs.
-The most common ones being -
+The most common ones are -
 - OpenAI
 - HuggingFace
 - Cohere